example42/example42.github.io/_posts/2017-09-04-testing-any-role-on-any-os-with-a-psick-control-repo.md

   - As global variables set via an ENC (Puppet Enterprise, Foreman)
   - Directly in the main manifest, in the top scope, outside any class

-PSICK's default expects the variables used in the hierarchy as trusted or normal facts, this implemented in ```manifest/site.pp``` with lines like:
+PSICK's default expects the variables used in the hierarchy as trusted or normal facts, this implemented in ```manifest/site.pp``` where everything happens.

-    if $trusted['extensions']['pp_role'] and !has_key($facts,'role') {
-      $role = $trusted['extensions']['pp_role']
-    }

-which assign values to $role and other top scope variables if a trusted or normal fact is set (when using ).
-To avoid the possibility to override trusted facts, we could replace the above with:

-  $role = $trusted['extensions']['pp_role']

-and force an error in case a $role fact is set via other methods.

 ## Nodes classification

-Nodes classification is Hiera based following the following principles.
+Here we also manage nodes classification with following the following principles.

-In the main manifest we include on each node:

-    # Profile::settings does not provide resources.
-    # It's esclusively used to set variables (Hiera driven) available to
-    # all profile classes
+We always include, in all the nodes, a settings profiles, used only as entry point for (Hiera driven) variables shared across profiles.

     contain '::profile::settings'

-    # This class is evaluated first and must always be present
-    # Should contain the minimal prerequisites for the base setup
+Then we include a prerequisites class, which provides the prerequisites resources we want to to evalutate first

     contain '::profile::pre'

-    # General baseline classes are distinct for each OS kernel
+Finallt a general baseline class is included, distinct for each OS kernel:
-    # With multi kernel clients better include dedicated base profiles.

     $kernel_down=downcase($::kernel)
     contain "::profile::base::${kernel_down}"

-Every group of resources managed by the base profile is declared inside a class, whose name is managed via hiera, so we can set, in ```common.yaml``` or anywhere in the hierarchy, params like the following to fine tune what common classes, local profiles or directly public module we want:
+Every group of resources managed by the pre and base profiles is declared inside a class, whose name is managed via hiera.

+So we can set, in ```common.yaml``` or anywhere in the hierarchy, params like the following to fine tune what common classes, local profiles or directly public module we want:

     profile::base::linux::mail_class: '::profile::mail::postfix'
     profile::base::linux::puppet_class: '::puppet'